tagtag/PCAUFEOPSD/README.md

 "Principal component analysis- and tensor decomposition- based unsupervised feature extraction to select more reasonable differentially methylated cytosines: Optimization of standard deviation versus state-of-art methods"

-The following files should be placed in the suitable directories
+The following files should be downloaded and placed in the suitable directories

 #./